Tali-Kr/Final-Project/README.md

-# Finding the optimal day for a soccer game in the Israeli primere league "Ligat Ha'al"
+# Building a model to find the optimal day for a soccer game in the Israeli Premier League "Ligat Ha’Al"
 The project is for the final project to graduate with a bachelor's in Industrial engineering at the SCE college.

 ## Project Overview